-Each Affordable Unit shall be subject to an Affordable Housing Restriction which is recorded with the Middlesex County Registry of Deeds or Land Court Registry District of Middlesex County.
-The Affordable Housing Restriction shall provide for the implementation of the requirements of this By-Law.
-All Affordable Housing Restrictions must include, at minimum, the following:
+Each affordable dwelling unit shall be subject to an affordable housing restriction which is recorded with the Middlesex County Registry of Deeds or Land Court Registry District of Middlesex County.
+The affordable housing restriction shall provide for the implementation of the requirements of this By-Law.
+All affordable housing restrictions must include, at minimum, the following:

 - a.
-Description of the Development Project, including whether the Affordable Unit will be rented or owner-occupied. - b.
-A description of the Affordable Unit by address and number of bedrooms. - c.
-The term of the Affordable Housing Restriction shall be the longest period customarily allowed by law but shall be no less than thirty (30) years.
+Description of the development, including whether the affordable dwelling unit will be rented or owner-occupied. - b.
+A description of the affordable dwelling unit by address and number of bedrooms. - c.
+The term of the affordable housing restriction shall be the longest period customarily allowed by law but shall be no less than thirty (30) years.

 - d.
-The name and address of the Administering Agency with a designation of its power to monitor and enforce the Affordable Housing Restriction. - e.
-Reference to a housing marketing and resident selection plan, to which the Affordable Unit is subject, and which includes an affirmative fair housing marketing program, including public notice and a fair resident selection process.
+The name and address of the administering agency with a designation of its power to monitor and enforce the affordable housing restriction. - e.
+Reference to a housing marketing and resident selection plan, to which the affordable dwelling unit is subject, and which includes an affirmative fair housing marketing program, including public notice and a fair resident selection process.
 The housing marketing and selection plan may provide for preferences in resident selection to the extent consistent with applicable law.
 The plan shall designate the household size appropriate for a unit with respect to bedroom size and provide that preference for such unit shall be given to a household of the appropriate size. - f.
-A requirement that buyers or tenants will be selected at the initial sale or initial rental and upon all subsequent sales and rentals from a list of Eligible Households compiled in accordance with the housing marketing and selection plan. - g.
+A requirement that buyers or tenants will be selected at the initial sale or initial rental and upon all subsequent sales and rentals from a list of eligible households compiled in accordance with the housing marketing and selection plan. - g.
 Reference to the formula pursuant to which rent of a rental unit or the maximum resale price of a homeownership unit will be set. - h.
-A requirement that only an Eligible Household may reside in an Affordable Unit and that notice of any lease or sublease of any Affordable Unit to another Eligible Household shall be given to the Administering Agency. - i.
-Provision for effective monitoring and enforcement of the terms and provisions of the Affordable Housing Restriction by the Administering Agency. - j.
-Provision that the Restriction on an Affordable Homeownership Unit shall run in favor of the Administering Agency and the Town of Belmont, in a form approved by municipal counsel, and shall limit initial sale and re-sale to and occupancy by an Eligible Household. - k.
-Provision that the Restriction on Affordable Rental Units in a rental Development Project shall run with the rental Development Project and shall run in favor of the Administering Agency and the Town of Belmont, in a form approved by municipal counsel, and shall limit rental and occupancy to an income eligible Household. - I. Provision that the owner(s) or manager(s) of Affordable Rental Unit(s) shall file an annual report to the Administering Agency, in a form specified by that agency certifying compliance with the provisions of this By-Law and containing such other information as may be reasonably requested in order to ensure affordability. - m.
-A requirement that residents in Affordable Units provide such information as the Administering Agency may reasonably request in order to ensure affordability eligibility and compliance. - n.
-Designation of the priority of the Affordable Housing Restriction over mortgages and other restrictions.
+A requirement that only an eligible household may reside in an affordable dwelling unit and that notice of any lease or sublease of any affordable dwelling unit to another eligible household shall be given to the administering agency. - i.
+Provision for effective monitoring and enforcement of the terms and provisions of the affordable housing restriction by the administering agency. - j.
+Provision that the restriction on an affordable homeownership unit shall run in favor of the administering agency and the Town of Belmont, in a form approved by municipal counsel, and shall limit initial sale and re-sale to and occupancy by an eligible household. - k.
+Provision that the restriction on affordable rental units in a rental development shall run with the rental development and shall run in favor of the administering agency and the Town of Belmont, in a form approved by municipal counsel, and shall limit rental and occupancy to an income eligible household. - I. Provision that the owner(s) or manager(s) of affordable rental unit(s) shall file an annual report to the administering agency, in a form specified by that agency certifying compliance with the provisions of this By-Law and containing such other information as may be reasonably requested in order to ensure affordability. - m.
+A requirement that residents in affordable units provide such information as the administering agency may reasonably request in order to ensure affordability eligibility and compliance. - n.
+Designation of the priority of the affordable housing restriction over mortgages and other restrictions.